Virtual knots and links with unknotting index (n,m): Preliminaries

-In \cite{SatohTaniguchi2014}, S.~Satoh and K.~Taniguchi introduced the $n$-th writhe.
-For each $n \in \mathbb{Z}\setminus \{0\}$ the $n$-th writhe $J_n(D)$ of an oriented virtual knot diagram $D$ is defined as the number of positive sign crossings minus number of negative sign crossings of $D$ with index value $n$.
-Note that $J_n (D)$ is indeed coefficient of $t^n$ in the affine index polynomial.
-This $n$-th writhe is a virtual knot invariant, for more details we refer to \cite{SatohTaniguchi2014}. \begin{proposition} \cite[Theorem~1.5]{SatohTaniguchi2014} Let $K$ be a virtual knot. \begin{itemize} \item[$(a)$] If $J_n(K) \neq J_{-n}(K)$ for some $n \in {\mathbb Z}\setminus \{0\}$, then $(1,0) \leq U(K)$. \item[$(b)$] $(0, \sum_{n \neq 0} | J_n(K) | /2 ) \leq U(K)$. \end{itemize} \end{proposition} A \emph{flat virtual knot diagram} is a virtual knot diagram obtained by forgetting the over/under-information of every real crossing.
+with $a$ and $b$ be labels as presented in Fig.~\ref{Fig1fig3}.
+Thus, the index value can be computed using the labeling procedure described in Fig. 3.
+From equation~(\ref{1.eq2.2}), it is evident that $\abs{\operatorname{Ind}(c)}\leq \abs{\mathcal{C}(D)},$ where $\mathcal{C}(D)$ is the set of classical crossings of $D$ and $|\mathcal{C}(D)|$ is the cardinality of the set $\mathcal{C}(D)$.\\ In \cite{SatohTaniguchi2014}, S.~Satoh and K.~Taniguchi introduced the $n$-th writhe for virtual knots.
+For each $n \in \mathbb{Z}\setminus \{0\}$, the $n$-th writhe $J_n(D)$ of an oriented virtual knot diagram $D$ is defined as the number of positive sign crossings minus number of negative sign crossings of $D$ with index value $n$.
+Note that $J_n (D)$ is indeed the coefficient of $t^n$ in the affine index polynomial.
+This $n$-th writhe is a virtual knot invariant, for more details we refer to \cite{SatohTaniguchi2014}.

+Thus, the index value can be computed using the labeling procedure described in Fig. 3. \begin{proposition} \cite[Theorem~1.5]{SatohTaniguchi2014} Let $K$ be a virtual knot. \begin{itemize} \item[$(a)$] If $J_n(K) \neq J_{-n}(K)$ for some $n \in {\mathbb Z}\setminus \{0\}$, then $(1,0) \leq U(K)$. \item[$(b)$] $(0, \sum_{n \neq 0} | J_n(K) | /2 ) \leq U(K)$. \end{itemize} \end{proposition} A \emph{flat virtual knot diagram} is a virtual knot diagram obtained by forgetting the over/under-information of every real crossing.
 It means that a flat virtual knot is an equivalence class of flat virtual knot diagrams by \emph{flat Reidemeister moves} which are Reidemeister moves (see Figs.~\ref{fig1a} and \ref{fig1b}) without the over/under information.
-We will say that a virtual knot invariant is a \emph{flat virtual knot invariant}, if it is independent of crossing change operation.
+We will say that a virtual knot invariant is a \emph{flat virtual knot invariant}, if it is remains unaffected by crossing change operations.
+For $n\in \mathbb{N}$, a virtual knot invariant, known as {\it $n$-dwrithe}, defined in \cite{kaur2018polynomial} is an example of a flat virtual knot invariant.

 \begin{lemma}\cite{kaur2019unknottingknot} Let $K$ be a virtual knot and $\overline{K}$ its flat projection.
 If $\overline{K}$ is non-trivial, then $U(K) \geq (1,0)$. \end{lemma} \begin{remark} Let $K$ be a virtual knot with $U(K) \geq (1,0)$.
 Then $K$ cannot be deformed into the trivial knot by applying the crossing change operation.
 Thus the flat projection $\overline{K}$ of $K$ is non-trivial.
 By using Lemma~\ref{lem}, we can say the flat projection $\overline{K}$ is non-trivial if and only if $U(K) \geq (1,0)$. \end{remark}